diverheart/alexa-incident-commander/instructions/setup.md

 alexa open incident commander
 tell me about the last incident
 ```
+- Login to alexa app with the same email used in the developer console and enable the skill

 C O N G R A T U L A T I O N S !
 Now you have a personal voice incident management assistant !